yellowdog/python-examples/README.md

 ## yd-boost

-The `yd-boost` command is used to boost an Allowance by the specified number of hours.
+The `yd-boost` command is used to boost Allowances by the specified number of hours.